ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

 2. Has a specific 2D integer size (`MxN`)
 3. Has one or more `layers`.

-A **layer** is a logical collection of values used to construct a final `image`.
+A **layer** is a collection of values that comprise an element of an image.
 A layer:

 1. Is of known 2D integer size, less than or equal to the size of the `image`.
-2. Is placed at a properly oriented [x,y] offset from the `image` origin.
+2. Has an offset from the `image` origin.
 The offset values must be integers on the ranges `[0,M]` and `[0,N]`.
-3. Must contain one or more channels.
+3. Shall contain one or more channels.

 A **channel** is a set of values.
 A channel:

-1. Is the dimension of the layer that contains it
+1. Is the size of the layer that contains it
 2. Can be of any valid type

-There are several **channels** with reserved names.
+3. May be one of a set of **reserved names**.
 These are:

-1. **depth** A channel containing per-pixel depth information.
+    - **depth** A channel containing per-pixel depth information.
 Each value is on the range [0.0, 1.0], which is [top, bottom].
-2. **lighting** A channel containing lighting information.
+    - **lighting** A channel containing lighting information.
 The information can be a single value, or a set of values.

 # Storage